agiliq/django-admin-cookbook/docs/uneditable_existing.rst

         else:
             return []

-:code:`obj` is None during the object creation, but set to the object being edited during an edit.
+:code:`obj` is :code:`None` during the object creation, but set to the object being edited during an edit.